-The Sound Mirrors are three enormous air raid early warning systems built in the early 20th century which were designed to amplify the distant rumblings of the Luftwaffe.
+The Sound Mirrors are three enormous air raid early warning systems built during world war two, designed to amplify the distant rumblings of the Luftwaffe.
 If you’d like to join us on our sonic pilgrimage just turn up some time in the evening.
-Find out more.
+Find out more here.

 Wed 08 Oct :: The Factory, Neds Housing Co-op, Hedley Street, Nottingham

 Thu 09 Oct :: Mining Institute, Newcastle :: w/ Kate in the Kettle

 Kate in the Kettle embraces old customs with new ideas, merging sounds from different places and weaving them into their own tune.
 Whilst drawing upon past folk music traditions, the songs written by Scottish singer and instrumentalist Kate Young are driven by her passion to cultivate public awareness connected to many environmental issues.
 Help us celebrate the release of Kate in the Kettle’s debut album, ‘Swimmings of the Head’.

 Fri 10 Oct :: Inverleith House, Royal Botanical Gardens, Edinburgh :: w/ Kate in the Kettle

 A return to home and another Strange Attractor, this time in a magical corner of the Royal Botanical Gardens.
 Help us celebrate the release of Kate in the Kettle’s debut album, ‘Swimmings of the Head’.
 This very special evening will take you on a journey of plantlore, musical folklore and other magical things.
 Dress like your favourite plant or mythical creature.